unrealwork/atsd-use-cases/research/hartford-fire/README.md

 ## Validation

-Since data is already available for the first two months of 2017, but was not included in the above calculations, it can be used as holdout data and used to test the validity of the above models.
+Since data is already available for the first two months of 2017, but not included in the above calculations, it can be used as holdout data and used to test the validity of the above models.
 Likewise, this exercise can be used to demonstrate the potential scalability of such modeling: